 Generated dataset was then shuffled and divided into two separate datasets, namely training and validation dataset, by randomly picking datapoints.

 CUTTING CONDITIONS CONSIDERED

-Slotting operation was chosen for the Ti-6Al-4V machining simulation was carried out on CUT-PRO simulation software.
-A 4-Flute Ball.
-End Mill tool with constant helix angle.slotting operation
+Slotting operation was chosen for the machining simulation using a 4-Flute Ball End Mill tool with constant helix angle.

 Geometrical Parameters of the tool are as follows: